ACU Foundation

 Amber Young

-Amber Young is the Community Engagement Specialist at ACU and a native of Thurston County.
-Amber began her career with America’s Credit Union in 2009 where her position allowed her the opportunity to help members reach their financial goals.
+Amber Young is the Community Engagement Specialist at America’s Credit Union (ACU) and a native of Thurston County.
+She began her career with ACU in 2009, where she had the opportunity to help members achieve their financial goals.

-With the help of her colleagues and ACU Business Partners, Amber coordinates the ACU Annual Charity Golf Tournament, The Turkey Shoot.
-This tournament raises an average of $50,000 for Joint Base Lewis McChord charities and has been held since 2000.
-The success of this tournament has led to the creation of the ACU Foundation.
-As Chairman, she and the other members of the board will raise funds to improve the lives of all of our community members.
+With the support of her colleagues and ACU Business Partners, Amber coordinates the ACU Annual Charity Golf Tournament, The Turkey Shoot, which raises an average of $50,000 annually for Joint Base Lewis-McChord charities.
+This tournament, held since 2000, inspired the creation of the ACU Foundation.
+As Chairman, Amber and the board members work to raise funds to improve the lives of community members.

 Dan Nicholson